a2ys/legacy-blog/src/content/blog/mastering-arrays-and-functions.md

 int matrix[3][3] = {{1, 2, 3}, {4, 5, 6}, {7, 8}};
 ```

 When you try to print the missed value at `matrix[2][2]`, you'll get some absurd value.
 This is not some kind of error, but are a result of a fundamental feature of C. The same will happen when you try to print values from an unitialized array as well.

-You'll unravel this mystery when you study Pointers.
+This will be explained in the Pointers section.

 ## Strings